 - Brakes if your wheelchair has them

 On top of this, you should have a professional check the wheelchair every year to thoroughly check the fame and all other parts so that if there is a problem it can assist and fixed if possible so you stay safe while in the wheelchair.

 Can wheelchairs rust?
-Yes, there are certain areas and materials that if they get wet and not dried properly can rust.
+Yes, certain areas and materials can rust if they get wet and not dried properly.
 If the water also gets into the bearings they can rust causing the wheelchair not to roll smoothly.
 If a frame is cracked that can also cause rusting.

 Are wheelchairs waterproof?
 Some are and some are not.
 Shower wheelchairs that are designed to get completely wet are waterproof and are meant to get fully wet.
 Other manual wheelchairs can get somewhat wet but should be submerged like a shower chair.
 If your chair gets wet it should be dried properly as quickly as possible.